stanislav-zhurich/ai-school-prompt-engineering/README.md

 This will:
 1. Run all prompts against the resume and save raw responses to `results/`
 2. Ask AI to generate an improved (meta-prompted) version of the best prompt
-3. Score every response on six quality criteria
+3. Score every prompt on six engineering criteria (0–3 per criterion, max 18 total)
 4. Generate the comparison report

 ### 5. Run comparator only (re-generate report from existing results)